edelcorcoran/PandS-Project-2019/README.md

 What it's about:

+In simple terms, the *Iris* is a plant and the *Iris Dataset* is a small study containing 150 observations and it's primary purpose is discriminating between three species of Iris from measurements of their petals and sepals.
+In the dataset four attributes of each plant were measured: sepal length, sepal width, petal length and petal width.

-*Ronald Fisher* a renowned biologist and statistician used *The Iris Dataset* in his 1936 paper *The Use of Multiple Measurements in Taxonomic Problems*.
+*Ronald Fisher* a renowned biologist and statistician selected the *Iris Dataset* to illustrate the techniques described in his 1936 paper *The Use of Multiple Measurements in Taxonomic Problems* on discriminant analysis.
 It is a multivariate dataset and Fisher used it in the development of his linear discriminate model which distinguishes the species from each other.

+The Iris flower data set is a well-known data set example for data mining and data exploration, it's also often used to demonstrate simple machine learning techniques.

 ![](Images\Iris_setosa.jpg)
 ![](Images\Iris_virginica.jpg)